-There are currently 12 Governors who have a variety of skills and experience: six are currently parents at the school, five are former parents, and four are old girls.
-Eight are women, including the chair Ms Diane Grady, four are men.
+There are currently 12 Governors who have a variety of skills and experience: five are currently parents at the school, six are former parents, and four are old girls.
+Seven are women, including the chair Ms Nell Anderson, five are men.
 All act in a voluntary capacity.

 How does Council work?

 Each year there are nine regular Council meetings in the evening and another two weekend strategy meetings.
 There are additional formal or informal meetings when required.
 Items considered at the regular meetings during the year include monthly reports from the Head of School and the Business Manager, and reports from others on aspects of the school, the budget, accounts and annual reports, policy issues, capital projects and major commitments.
 Various Governors attend a number of school functions during the year, including biannual meetings with parents, arranged by the Parents' Association.

 The Head of School and the Business Manager, who is also the company secretary, attend Council meetings.
 Other senior staff and individuals attend as needed.